Conditions

 How does laser treatment help with acne scars?

-At LaserHQ, we use various laser treatments to help reduce acne scarring.
-The laser delivers a measured amount of energy beneath the skin’s surface, and this encourages your body to build new, healthy tissue and hopefully smooth out the scars.
-This can help soften scars, even out skin texture and improve overall skin tone.
+At LaserHQ, we use fractional CO2 laser treatment to help reduce acne scarring.
+The laser delivers a measured amount of energy beneath the skin's surface, encouraging your body to build new, healthy tissue and progressively smooth out the scars.
+This can help soften scarring, even out skin texture and improve overall skin tone.

-While laser therapy can greatly improve acne scarring, complete removal isn’t always possible.
-We consider it an important part of our job to give you realistic expectations about the potential results before you decide whether to start your treatment.
+While fractional CO2 laser can greatly improve acne scarring, complete removal isn't always possible.
+We consider it an important part of our job to give you realistic expectations about what treatment can achieve before you decide whether to go ahead — because we want you to feel genuinely confident in your results.

 Book a consultation